Manchester United - Fulham: How to watch, stream, odds, prediction

 Injury news

 Manchester United’s main injury concern is Harry Maguire.
 He is still struggling with an ankle injury and Solskjaer is hopeful his captain can play in the Europa League final against Villarreal in Gdansk, Poland.
-Attackers Anthony Martial and Daniel James are available after making a recovery from injuries, which is a big boost for Solskjaer, while Phil Jones remains out.
+Attackers Anthony Martial and Daniel James are making a recovery from injuries, which is a big boost for Solskjaer, but they don’t feature in this squad.
+Axel Tuanzebe starts at center back, while Phil Jones remains out.

 Fulham will be without Tom Cairney, while Terrence Kongolo is out until the summer.
-Mario Lemina should return after not being able to play against his parent club Southampton last time out.
-USMNT left back Antonee Robinson is struggling with a foot injury and is likely to miss out.
+Mario Lemina returns after not being able to play against his parent club Southampton last time out.
+USMNT left back Antonee Robinson is struggling with a foot injury and misses out, while Tim Ream starts and captains Fulham.

+🔢 Scott has made four changes to his side for today's Old Trafford clash.#MUNFUL pic.twitter.com/xe8bjNK8sU

 Odds and ends (full odds provided by our partner, PointsBet)